Guatemala

 “As you know, Nepal has suffered a terrible earthquake – in fact two earthquakes, one on April 25 and the second on May 12th.
 Our son Vajra was in Kathmandu, where he was born, for both quakes and witnessed some of the terrible destruction and loss of life in the Durbar square of Kathmandu where he has an apartment, thankfully in a modern, earthquake-resistant house.
 Like many people, we immediately responded to the earthquake by giving donations to various institutions dedicated to disaster relief.
 It soon became apparent that much of the most immediate and elective relief work was being done by small groups of Nepalis and expat foreigners who were supplying relief to communities they knew and had a connection with.

-One friend in Santa Fe, John Vavruska, set up a mini relief project for the village of Chupar, ancestral home of other mutual Nepali friends in Santa Fe, Uttam and Budu Rai, funneling donations through a small non-profit: Plenty International http://plenty.local/news/ His effort has inspired us.
+One friend in Santa Fe, John Vavruska, set up a mini relief project for the village of Chupar, ancestral home of other mutual Nepali friends in Santa Fe, Uttam and Budu Rai, funneling donations through a small non-profit: Plenty International https://plenty.org/news/ His effort has inspired us.
 Just after the first quake, Vajra visited Halcok, the village where we lived for over ten years in the 1980s and 1990s.
 While he was happy to report that his best friend in Nepal, Sukri Putwar, and his family were safe, there had been widespread destruction of the poorer houses of the village.
 Vajra wrote us on April 28, “I went up to see Sukri at the village.
 56 houses collapsed (out of maybe 100?).
 All the old houses, gone.
 It’s as if an entire memory has been erased.
 Sukri incredibly lucky to be alive.
 Made me realize that the real destruction in Nepal must be up in the little mountain villages, in the stone houses.”

 We decided that we wanted to help, and with the eager participation of the Nepali staff in the office we work with in Nepal, we were able to send up a shipment of food and essential supplies to the homeless villagers encamped below the ruins.
 We are now planning to provide supplies for more substantial temporary housing, food, sanitation and other priorities.